kagerer19/dymaxaRedesign/README.md

 ## Features

 - **User Authentication:** Allow users to sign up, log in, and manage their profiles.
-- **Job Listings:** Display job opportunities with details and application options.
+- **JobPage Listings:** Display job opportunities with details and application options.
 - **Search and Filters:** Enable users to search for jobs based on various criteria.
 - **Responsive Design:** Ensure a seamless experience across devices.